 41. Do you want to be trapped by emotions or free to respond based on what you value?

-42. Avoid falling into emotional patterns that you are not able to get out of.
+42. Avoid falling into emotional patterns that you are not able to climb out of.

-43. Mistakes by others interpreted as personally spiteful and harbored as resentful memories will make you bitter and destructive.
+43. Transgressions or mistakes by others, interpreted as personally spiteful and harbored as resentful memories will make you bitter and destructive.

 44. The dark side, the shadow is there as is your innate goodness, which will you cultivate?